-The main principle is to try to bend and pull USB cables as little as possible, which can lead to a million different case specific tips, for example, don’t have an extension cord weigh a cable down, don’t stretch a cable too far as this applies a lot of stress to the connector head, don’t let a more insulated, heavier cable hang freely from the table and so on.
+The main principle is to try to bend and pull USB cables as little as possible, which can lead to a million different case specific tips, for example, don’t have an extension cord weighs a cable down, don’t stretch a cable too far as this applies a lot of stress to the connector head, don’t let a more insulated, heavier cable hang freely from the table and so on.
 Even things as simple as avoiding the nasty habit of wrapping a cable around your finger may drastically increase the lifespan of the cable.

 Remove the connector head correctly

 This may be a revision of a simple everyday tip for most people using electronics, but should nonetheless be reminded – you should never pull out a cable by holding it by the wire, you always hold the plug to reduce stress to connectors and cable connections as well as not breaking the socket!
 Although it may seem that a micro USB cable slides out of its socket very easily the same principle applies to these cables as well – when removing the cable from either a charger, a computer or your phone/tablet, hold it by the connector head.
 This drastically reduces stress on the most vulnerable part of any USB cable, which is where the wire enters the connector head, thus prolonging the cable life a lot.